Roblox/creator-docs/STYLE.md

 When referencing a term from the API in prose, use [automatic API links](#links) whenever it makes sense.
 The examples in this section demonstrate the API link syntax.

 Not every mention of a class, method, or property needs an auto-link.
 Particularly in an ordered list, overuse of links can distract readers and pull them out of the task flow.
 In those situations, use your best judgment on whether a link is necessary and helpful.
+In other situations, such as the API documentation or a reference table, auto-links are almost always a good idea.

 If you refer to a term without linking to it, maintain the same capitalization and wrap it in backticks.
 For example, refer to a `BasePart`, not a "base part."